BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 ### Concatenation

-First we can concatenate by creating a new array and copy all elements:
+First, we can concatenate by creating a new array and copying all elements:

 ```isc
 [1,2,3] ++ [4,5,6] // [ 1, 2, 3, 4, 5, 6 ]